ChandrewR/IBM-CallForCode/README.md

 # COVID-19 - Hospital search, Travel risk and Students scholarship - Idea and solution

-This solution starter was created by technologists from IBM.
+This solution starter was created by technologists from IBM and modified by below authors for Call for Code 2020.

 ## Authors